ianmilliken/portfolio/content/work/marketplace_strategy_solutions/index.md

 title: "Marketplace Strategy Solutions"
 date: "2018-03-14"
 intro: >-
-  MSS is a traditional and digital marketing agency that have helped world famous brands with their marketing campaigns and strategies for the past 30 years.
+  MSS is an intergrated marketing agency that have helped world-famous brands implement marketing campaigns and strategies for the past 30 years.

   They were in the midst of a brand transformation when their regular creatives let them down.
 They hired me to create a new direction for their brand and website.
 link: "https://marketplacestrategysolutions.com.au/"